SinhaSoumyadeep/CourseManagementWebsite/README.md

 configure({ adapter: new Adapter() });
 ```

 >Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it.
-[Read here](#initializing-test-environment) to learn how to add this after ejecting.
+[Read here](#initializing-testMod-environment) to learn how to add this after ejecting.

-Now you can write a smoke test with it:
+Now you can write a smoke testMod with it:

 ```js
 import React from 'react';